 On this form, you are recording

 The shift plan is a grid system.
 In each box of the grid, you write down the first call number and volume that will be housed on that shelf.
-You then follow in the next box will the first call number on that shelf.
+You then follow in the next box with the first call number on that shelf.
 You continue this going from top to bottom, left to right.
 When you are done you should have one sheet per row for every row to be shifted.
 Shifting grids are linked below.
 Make sure to mark out boxes on the grid where structural columns are on the floors.
 If you forget to do this, then you will end up filling more shelves on the plan than exist on the floor.

 You determine what call number will go on each shelf by measuring 35.5 inches and accounting for growth space.
-Therefore you would measure 27 inches ideally for a shelf where you can leave 9 inches of growth space and there is no added growth space needed.
+Therefore, you would measure 27 inches ideally for a shelf where you can leave 9 inches of growth space and there is no added growth space needed.
 When you have filled 27 inches, write down the first call number that falls after this as the first call number for the next shelf.
 If 5 extra inches of growth room are needed on the next shelf then measure out 22 inches and write the next books after that as the first of the next shelf, so on and so forth.

 The process of making a shifting plan is very detailed and when you are done ANYONE should be able to determine where the books should be placed.